Skip to Main Content

 20170320_Slow-Smoked-and-Roasted-Prime-Rib_RE_HE_M

-Prime rib is a large cut of meat that includes the 6th to 12th ribs of a steer.
+Asking yourself what is prime rib?
+Prime rib is a large meat cut that includes the 6th to 12th ribs of a steer.
 The cut is often sold in sections of 2 to 4 ribs: ribs 6 to 9 (which is usually the fattier cut) or ribs 10 to 12 (which typically has leaner meat).

 Very few supermarkets carry prime rib on a daily basis like they do with chicken thighs or sirloin steak.
 (The exception is during the winter holiday season.)
 You'll probably have to pre-order your prime rib.
 Pre-ordering your prime rib gives you complete control over what you end up getting.